Casey Hill: Playing career

-Casey Hill played for Trinity University in San Antonio during Hill's time as a Trinity player (from 2003–04 to 2006–07) the Tigers advanced three times to the NCAA Division III Playoffs.
+Casey Hill played for Trinity University in San Antonio.
+During Hill's time as a Trinity player (from 2003–04 to 2006–07) the Tigers advanced three times to the NCAA Division III Playoffs.
 The 2004–05 team ended the season in the NCAA Div.III Elite Eight.
 Trinity also captured two Southern Collegiate Athletic Conference Championships with Hill as a player.
+Notably, Hill wore a t-shirt under his jersey for his entire college playing career.

 Coaching career

 During the 2010–11 season he served as an assistant basketball coach to his father – longtime NBA coach Bob Hill – for the Tokyo Apache.
-The Tokyo Apache were a basketball team which competed in the top-level Japanese professional League.
+The Tokyo Apache were a basketball team that competed in the top-level Japanese professional League.

-The Golden State Warriors hired him in 2011.
+The Golden State Warriors hired Hill in 2011.
 During the 2011–12 season he worked as an assistant coach for the Tokyo Apache.
 In 2012–13 Casey served as an assistant coach for Santa Cruz Warriors.
 In 2013, he became the head coach for the Santa Cruz Warriors.
 In 2015, Hill led Santa Cruz to the NBA Development League Championship.
 In 2017, Hill was hired as head coach by the Agua Caliente Clippers.

+On August 1, 2018, Hill was hired by the Los Angeles Clippers as an assistant coach.

-On November 16, 2020, Hill was hired as assistant coach by the New Orleans Pelicans.
+On November 16, 2020, Hill was hired as an assistant coach by the New Orleans Pelicans.